Monday 15 April 1940

 Western Front: The main plan for the defense against the Germans, Anglo-French Plan D, changes slightly.
 Now, the French 7th Army, which is mechanized and under the command of General Henri Giraud, will move into southern Holland upon a Wehrmacht attack.

 German/Swedish Relations: Birger Dahlerus brings with him to Berlin the commander of the Swedish Navy, Vice-Admiral Fabian Tamm.
 They meet Hermann Goering at the Air Ministry.
 Tamm warns that Sweden would defend its borders "Against everybody who tries to force their way across Sweden's frontiers."

-"In view of these considerations, the Japanese Government cannot but be deeply concerned over any development accompanying an aggravation of the war in Europe that may affect the status quo of the Netherlands East Indies."US Navy: In an administrative shuffle, the Naval Reserve command responsibility over naval districts is transferred to the Naval Reserve Policy Division, Office of the Chief of Naval Operations.
+"In view of these considerations, the Japanese Government cannot but be deeply concerned over any development accompanying an aggravation of the war in Europe that may affect the status quo of the Netherlands East Indies."US Navy: In an administrative shuffle, the Naval Reserve command responsibility for naval districts is changed.
+Responsibility for naval districts is transferred to the Naval Reserve Policy Division, Office of the Chief of Naval Operations.
 This is done because the importance of the districts is about to be upgraded.

 French Navy: The government presses forward with an ambitious naval construction project that will include 2 new battleships and three heavy cruisers.

 Denmark: With the German occupation a fait accompli, the Danism military de-mobilizes its troops.

 Holocaust: In occupied Poland, Gauleiter Hans Frank announces his plan to make Krakow "Jew-free" by deporting any Jews left there to labor camps.

 British Homefront: The government reports that there are only 972,695 people unemployed.
 This is 148,518 less than in March 1940 and the lowest monthly total since 1920.
 Hitler has lowered unemployment in both Germany and in Great Britain.